 6 Family Trust Advantages and Disadvantages

-It’s a sad reality that many investors don’t think about the best ownership structure for their portfolios.
+It’s a sad reality that many investors don’t think about the best ownership structure for their portfolios when they start their property investment journey.

 While owning your assets in your own name is an option, you may want to consider a few more of the options out there when it comes to ensuring that your family interests are protected too.

-Family trust structures are widely popular when it comes to asset protection, tax benefits, managing family businesses, and your family members’ financial interests.
+Family trust structures are widely popular when it comes to asset protection benefits, tax benefits, managing family businesses, and your family members’ financial interests.
+Establishing a family trust can protect assets from bankruptcy, lawsuits, and individual trustee liabilities.

 However, as with all investment strategies, you must consider many family trust advantages and disadvantages before opting for a trust structure strategy for your family group.